s1-howie/packer-linux-gcp/README.md

 - A [Service Account Token](https://support.sentinelone.com/hc/en-us/articles/9274954401687-Creating-Service-Users) in order to authenticate/download installer packages from the SentinelOne Management console.
 - A [Site Token](https://support.sentinelone.com/hc/en-us/articles/360019996013-Getting-a-Site-or-Group-Token) that will be assigned to your SentinelOne Linux agents.

-You will also need access to Google Cloud with permissions to create Compute Engine Instances and Images.
+You will also need access to Google Cloud (via the [gcloud](https://cloud.google.com/sdk/docs/install) CLI) with permissions to create Compute Engine Instances and Images.

 # Usage Instructions